sockeqwe/AdapterDelegates/README.md

 ```

 ## Fallback AdapterDelegate
-What if your adapter's data source contains a certain element you don't have a registered an `AdapterDelegate` for?
+What if your adapter's data source contains a certain element you don't have registered an `AdapterDelegate` for?
 In this case the `AdapterDelegateManager` will throw an exception at runtime.
 However, this is not always what you want.
 You can specify a fallback `AdapterDelegate` that will be used if no other `AdapterDelegate` has been found to handle a certain `AdapterDelegate`.

 ```java
 AdapterDelegate fallbackDelegate = ...;